 Gluten free banana bread is the latest breakfast craze around our house.
 Over the years, I’ve made banana bread and banana muffins more ways than I can count.

-Usually, I use einkorn flour, but other times I’ve used coconut flour or almond flour to mix things up and add variety.
+Usually, I use einkorn flour.
+Other times, I use coconut flour or almond meal/flour to mix things up and add variety.

 Gluten Free Bread Baking